 On November 21, 2014, we entered into a Credit Agreement (the "Credit Agreement") with Wells Fargo Bank, N.A., as administrative agent, and other lender parties thereto.
 Pursuant to the Credit Agreement, the lenders agreed to provide a \$10,000,000 senior term loan and a \$5,000,000 revolving line of credit to our primary operating subsidiary.
 Amounts outstanding under the Credit Agreement bear interest at either LIBOR or the base rate, as elected by the Company, plus an applicable margin.
 Subject to the Company's leverage ratio, under the terms of the original Credit Agreement, the applicable LIBOR rate margin varied from 4.25% to 5.25%, and the applicable base rate margin varied from 3.25% to 4.25%.
 Pursuant to the terms of the amendment to the Credit Agreement entered into as of April 15, 2015, the applicable LIBOR rate margin was amended to vary from 4.25% to 6.25%, and the applicable base rate margin was amended to vary from 3.25% to 5.25%.
 The term loan and line of credit mature on November 21, 2019 and provide support for working capital, capital expenditures and other general corporate purposes, including permitted acquisitions.
-At closing, the Company repaid indebtedness under its prior credit facility using approximately \$7,400,000 of the proceeds provided by the term loan.
+The outstanding senior term loan is secured by substantially all of our assets.
+The senior term loan principal balance is payable in quarterly installments, which started in March 2015 and will continue through the maturity date, with the full remaining unpaid principal balance due at maturity.
+In November 2014, the Company repaid indebtedness under its prior credit facility using approximately \$7,400,000 of the proceeds provided by the term loan.
 The prior credit facility with Fifth Third Bank was terminated concurrent with the entry of the Credit Agreement.

 Financing costs of \$355,000 associated with the new credit facility are being amortized over its term on a straight-line basis, which is not materially different from the effective interest method.